A Few Core Technologies - Many Products

 Great Footwear Brands Needs Protection From Imitations And Copies

 All Insolia Technologies are inventions for footwear applications.
 We focus on key foot health and body comfort issues to identify the optimal foot position, alignment, support, or flexibility for the specific shoe construction.
 All Insolia Technologies are based on the structure of the foot and the biomechanics of gait (how we walk).
-The result: components and designs containing unique formulas and shapes for the inside of the shoe.
+The result is components and designs containing unique formulas and shapes for the inside of the shoe.

 Our customers have entered into an Intellectual Property License and Supply & Distribution Agreement that covers their use of any Insolia Product Technologies.

-Finally, we have a global network of local patent attorneys who assist us, and our customers, in the event of any potential infringement.
+Finally, we have a global network of local patent attorneys who assist us and our customers in the event of any potential infringement.

-Insolia Flex and Insolia Flex Plus
+Insolia Flex, Flex Plus, and Flex Max

 • Enhanced Forefoot Flexibility